ViperVille007/Violence-Classifier/README.md

 NER (Named entity recognition) is a technique to identify the different type of entities present in a piece of text
 We are concerned with Cardinality
 Further, this will help to identify no of casualties in a violent incident
-CARDINALITY gives presence of numeric entities expressed in both integer and written forms
-(7 and seven)
+CARDINALITY gives presence of numeric entities expressed in both integer and written forms (7 and seven)

-Problems Encountered:
+*Problems Encountered*:
 Not the only presence of cardinality in the sentences, can denote other numbers as well
 Not necessarily in close proximity to words like murdered, killed, assaulted, etc
 RegEx can identify only in int64 format